Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 100g plain flour

-Enough water until you get a wet, slightly sticky dough – I usually find a couple of tablespoons are enough
+Just enough water until you get a wet, slightly sticky dough – I usually find a couple of tablespoons are enough.

 Method for slow cooker beef casserole